michel4j/mxdc/docs-src/setup.rst

 Beam Tuner
 ----------
-The beam tuner shows the current beamline flux as a percentation of the current expected flux.
+The beam tuner shows the current beamline flux as a percentage of the current expected flux.
 On some beamlines, it also allows the beam tuning to be adjusted.

 .. image:: beam-tuner.png